-Just like French women always seem to be walking down cobblestoned streets so effortlessly with their blue jeans, navy sweaters, and black leather jackets, Parisian apartments have a certain je ne sais quoi.
-We're not just referring to the flawless homes that have been meticulously designed by the masters of les arts décoratifs or the châteaux that have been passed down through generations.
+Just like French women always seem to be walking down cobblestoned streets looking so effortless with their blue jeans, navy sweaters, and black leather jackets, Parisian décor has a certain je ne sais quoi about it.
+We're not just referring to the flawless homes that have been meticulously designed by the masters of les arts décoratifs, or the châteaux that have been passed down through generations.
 All French homes—even first apartments—seem to have an elegance that can't be replicated by a set of bergère chairs or an antique chandelier.